-Easy accessibility to smartphones and free Wi-Fi has made communication easier, and the internet has changed the way people behave.
+Easy accessibility to smartphones and free Wi-Fi has made communication more accessible, and the internet has changed the way people behave.
 Battles which take place in the virtual world affects attitude, and both state and non-state entities use social media to achieve their objectives.
-This maybe political or military.
-There can be many ways for these groups to pursue their goals and starting a false information campaign is one of them.
+This may be political or military.
+There can be many ways for these groups to pursue their goals, and starting a false information campaign is one of them.

-Disinformation on the internet is not a new thing and has been heavily in the spotlight with the recent US elections.
+Disinformation on the internet is not a new thing and has been in the spotlight with the 2016 US elections.
 So, what do we mean by ‘disinformation’?

 Disinformation: ‘False or misleading information.
 Spread in a calculated way to deceive target audiences.’
 This is commonly known as ‘fake news’.

 Both the Russian and Chinese governments have become very proficient in this area – using social media for disinformation.

 Now that we understand what social media warfare is, let’s discuss each of the 4 Ds of social media warfare.

 A country will use this phase to attack any message that appears to criticise them, rejecting the information as irrelevant or insignificant.
 They will often question the impartiality of the poster and reference the context and legality of the message.

 Online harassment by trolls happens during this phase of the 4 Ds of social media warfare.
 By attacking the author’s personal as well as professional lives, negativity is spread about them on their profiles or blogs.